iliyazas/p/README.md

 ## Netlify Version [DEPRECATED]

 Got rid of this because Netlify was going to charge me as it was about to hit the bandwith limit, yet I was on the free tier.
 I was meaning to delete this one for a while because of this reason but since its almost
 100% bandwith used for this month, I've finally done it.
+Netlify files are still up on github, feel free to host it for yourself.

 ## New Version AKA 2.0
 Making a new version of monkey3three using Apache, will be up soon.
 Since it's not a static website it's a lot more things I can do.
 If you have any suggestions, just post something in the discussions tab of the github.